Color, 1981, 98m.

 When an airliner goes down in flames at night, everyone on board dies except the pilot, David Keller (Powell), who walks away unscathed.
 It turns out the crash was deliberately caused by an explosive on board, and while he and the police try to figure out what's going on, a psychic named Hobbs (Agutter) with her own connection to the crash starts to dig around on her own.
 Soon people in the area start dying mysteriously, and the nasty secret behind the disaster soon brings everyone together for a supernatural revelation.

-Though it's mostly unknown in America, The Survivor has enjoyed a whopping three DVD releases there -- though only one is really satisfactory.
-(You can read a little more about it in the Aussie Exploitation Sick Picks special from a few years ago.)
+Though it's mostly unknown in America, The Survivor has enjoyed a whopping four DVD releases there -- though only half are really satisfactory.
 The first version from budget label Platinum features a non-anamorphic 2.35:1 transfer and the theatrical trailer; it was decent enough considering it cost less than $10 but nothing terribly special.
 The exact same master was recycled by Elite Entertainment for its second Aussie Horror Collection set, which only remained in circulation for a very short period of time.
 Meanwhile two UK versions came out, first from Prism (a worthless disc with an incredibly tacky cover) and a remastered anamorphic reissue, along with French and Australian DVDs reflecting the shorter general release cut (initially 87 minutes, running between 81 and 82 in PAL with different opening logos), and the French one adding the longer cut as well.
-The Scorpion release in 2012 is easily the best of the bunch, as it's much more vivid and properly framed than any of its predecessors.
+The Scorpion release in 2012 improved things with a more vivid and properly framed transfer than any of its predecessors.
 There's some dirt and debris scattered over the white credit slates and some deliberate softness in several shots, but it's such a substantial upgrade regardless of which version you might have seen before.
 On top of including the usual trailer from past versions, this one's presented as part of the label's genre-specializing Katarina's Nightmare Theatre with hostess Katarina Leigh Waters rattling off a cheerful roster of facts about the film and its cast in optional wraparounds.
 She also appears on the audio commentary with producer Anthony I. Ginnane, a familiar name from a slew of Australian horror and action films, who covers everything from the logistics of the spectacular and very difficult opening crash sequence to the demands of the characters' wardrobes, working with Brian May, and comparing Hemmings' abilities as a director and actor.
 The disc fills out with additional trailers for other horror/sci-fi titles like Death Ship, Mortuary, The Devil Within Her, The Return, Final Exam, Satan's Slave, and Terror, and should also get bonus points for utilizing the original surreal poster art on the cover instead of the strange cut-and-paste jobs it's been stuck with in the past.